 By 2030, it is estimated that one out of every five Americans will be a senior citizen.

 The percent of U.S. citizens over the age of 95 has been steadily increasing from 1990 to today, with numbers expected to continue to increase.
 In 1990, a little over 11 percent were over 65.
 In 2000 that number went up to 12.4, went up to 13 in 2010, 15.2 in 2016, and is expected to jump to 20 percent in 2030.

 States Projected to Have a Nursing Shortage by 2020

 - New Mexico

 - Rhode Island

-The amount of new jobs projected by occupation from 2014-2024 by the U.S. Bureau of Labor Statistics concluded that two of the top ten occupations with the most job opening projected are related to the nursing industry.
-Some of the increases included:
+The number of new jobs projected by occupation from 2014-2024 by the U.S. Bureau of Labor Statistics concluded that two of the top ten occupations with the most job opening projected are related to the nursing industry.
+Some of the increases include: